Domagala grinds out tough Streets Stock victory

 In the same race, Karlie Hoerner of Lincoln, running first, lost a tire on the second turn of the third lap.
 That knocked her out of the race.

-For Domagala, the 2020 Street Stocks points champion, Friday's feature was his second straight.
+For Domagala, the 2020 Street Stocks points champion, the feature on May 14 was his second straight.

 "The opening week we were leading the (feature) race but about six laps in I got in an incident that took us out of the race," he recalled.
 "I won last week and tonight I came back and did it again."